influxdata/telegraf/plugins/inputs/sqlserver/README.md

 These are metrics for Azure SQL to monitor resources usage at Elastic Pool level.
 These metrics require additional permissions to be collected, please ensure to check additional setup section in this documentation.

 - *AzureSQLPoolResourceStats*: Returns resource usage statistics for the current elastic pool in a SQL Database server.
 Queried from `sys.dm_resource_governor_resource_pools_history_ex`.
 - *AzureSQLPoolResourceGovernance*: Returns actual configuration and capacity settings used by resource governance mechanisms in the current elastic pool.
 Queried from `sys.dm_user_db_resource_governance`.
-A row is returned for each database in the pool.
 - *AzureSQLPoolDatabaseIO*: Returns I/O statistics for data and log files for each database in the pool.
 Queried from `sys.dm_io_virtual_file_stats`.
 - *AzureSQLPoolOsWaitStats*: Returns information about all the waits encountered by threads that executed.
 Queried from `sys.dm_os_wait_stats`.
 - *AzureSQLPoolMemoryClerks*: Memory clerk breakdown from `sys.dm_os_memory_clerks`.